 A sandwich is handheld.
 It’s familiar.
 And it’s a vehicle for a number of main courses that could ordinarily (or, boringly) be put on a plate.
 Nothing beats a sandwich.
-You know, we know it, and all the restaurants adding them to their menus know it.
-Which is why we’ve put together this list of London restaurants who have started putting exciting things between two slices.
+You know it, we know it, and all the restaurants adding them to their menus know it.
+Which is why we’ve put together this list of London restaurants who are putting exciting new things between two slices.

 Much of what comes out of 40 Maltby Street is talked about in hushed, excited whispers.
 Word of cauliflower croquettes being on the menu will spread across London’s burgeoning beige-obsessed community like a molten cheese wildfire.
-It’s no surprise then that their weekly changing sandwiches have the same effect.
+So it’s no surprise then that their weekly changing sandwiches have the same effect.
 Yep, arguably London’s best sandwich-maker is producing new sandwich takes every, single, week.
 Just check their Instagram to see what’s between oily focaccia at the mo.

 Nobody likes to consider themselves a mug but we are more than ready to plead guilty in that department.
 Because when a Japanese-influenced sandwich shop opens with an aesthetic and feel that is, so plainly, iNsTa-bAit - instead of scoffing at it, we just want to scoff.
 And it turns out our natural intentions were correct.
 Secret Sandwich Shop isn’t just one for the ’gram, it’s one for your gob.
 The enormous egg salad, in particularly, stuffed with a gooey Burford Brown, watercress, diijon, and Kewpie is something everyone will like.
 A lot.